bundlewrap/bundlewrap/docs/content/guide/migrate_12.md

 ## Custom item types

 The API for defining your own items has changed.
 Generally, you should be able to upgrade your items with relatively little effort.
-Refer to :doc:`the docs <dev_item>` for details.
+Refer to [the docs](dev_item.md) for details.

 <br>